Chemical Peels Nashville

 Chemical peels are a process in which a chemical solution is applied to the face to remove dead skin cells and stimulate the production of new skin cells.
 The chemical solution is applied to the face to dissolve the built up skin cells of the epidermis.
 The result is a fresh, more youthful overall appearance, though the specific outcome will depend on the type of peel.
 There are varying types and strengths of peels, depending on the needs of your skin and concerns you desire to address.

 Chemical peels are utilized for a variety of reasons — even out discoloration, minimize fine lines and wrinkles or diminish blemishes and uneven texture.
 We offer superficial/light peels such as Glycolic, Salicylic and Lactic Acid peels, as well as “event” peels for extra radiance prior to an important occasion.
+We offer a variety of peel options to suit every need and concern.

 Mild side effects may include temporary redness and peeling; these are normal and should resolve within 2-10 days depending on the treatment.
 Multiple treatments are often recommended to enhance and then maintain the effectiveness of the peel.

 The Skin Benefit Reverse Peel is a highly effective, moderately aggressive peel that targets sun damage, discoloration, freckles/brown spots and melasma.
-This peel has at-home skin care products to use immediately after and for the next few weeks following the peel.
+This peel includes at-home skin care products to use immediately after and for the next few weeks following the peel.
 These products will continue targeting the brown pigment at home and enhancing results.
 Peeling downtime is typically 5-7 days.
 Suitable for all skin types.

 The ZO Stimulator Peel uses a blend of alpha and beta hydroxy acids to gently exfoliate and stimulate skin cell turnover.
 Over time this treatment will reduce fine lines, improve skin tone and texture, providing smoother skin, while reducing clogged pores.
 There is no peeling with this peel.
 Suitable for all skin types.